tribixbite/awesome/README.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - Nuxt is an intuitive and extendable way to create type-safe, performant and production-grade full-stack web apps and websites with Vue 3.
 *   [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards
 *   [lolPants/beatsaver-reloaded](https://github.com/lolPants/beatsaver-reloaded) - BeatSaver Again

+## Dart

+*   [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.

 ## JavaScript